mikemac1/horned-animals/README.md

 ## Comments & Reflections Lab 2

-Number and name of feature: Feature #1 - Display images Estimate of time needed to complete:
+Number and name of feature: Feature #1 - Display images Estimate of time needed to complete: 90 minutes
-Start time:
+Start time: 1:20pm
-Finish time:
+Finish time: 2:08pm
-Actual time needed to complete:
+Actual time needed to complete: 48 minutes

 Number and name of feature: Feature #2 - Allow users to vote for their favorite beast Estimate of time needed to complete:
 Start time:
 Finish time:
 Actual time needed to complete:

 Number and name of feature: Feature 3 -  Bootstrap Estimate of time needed to complete:
 Start time:
 Finish time:
 Actual time needed to complete: